 Planting a new generation of trees is one of the essential elements this plan recommends for creating a healthy and sustainable urban forest.
-By doing this, it creates an urban forest for future generations, prepares the urban forest for the arrival of the Pine Mountain Beetle, and improves the population dynamics of the urban forest in Sisters.
+By doing this, it creates an urban forest for future generations, prepares the urban forest for the occurrence of insect or disease outbreaks, and improves the population dynamics of the urban forest in Sisters.
 The city currently plants many trees through its nursery program.
 Instead of recommending the city budget for an increase in planting a new generation of trees, the Sisters relies on the public to incur the cost of planting the trees while being guided by the city forester.
 This should be done by the city forester forming relationships with largely untapped resources:

-- Builders & land use developers

-- The general public
+- The public

 - Businesses

-- School district and parent organizations
+- School and parent organizations

 - Neighborhood groups/HOAs

 - Downtown Sisters and Chamber of Commerce/tourism industry

 - Churches/civic organizations

 - Nonprofits of every kind

 - Community Health partners, and other healthcare groups

 - Environmental and recreations groups, e.g. trail improvement, parks/recreation, biking, hiking, running, etc.